singnet/dev-portal/docs/products/Bridge/faq/index.md

 # Frequently Asked Questions

-## What does the SingularityNet Bridge do?
+## What does the SingularityNET Bridge do?

 The Bridge provides a means to transfer AGIX tokens on Ethereum to AGIX tokens on Cardano and vice-versa on a 1:1 basis as promised in the phase two proposal.